shakfu/py-js/README.md

 1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option.

-(Note the above method only works reliably right now.
-The following two methods are still not working currently.)

 2. Embedding the python interpreter in a Max package: in this variation, a dedicated python distribution (zipped or otherwise) is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
-This can possibly make it usable in standalones (still not demonstrated).
+This makes it usable in standalones.

 3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can make it portable and usable in standalones.

+(Note that only the two first methods work reliably right now.
+With the latter requiring some slight manual post-build tweaks to get the standalone working with python.
+Embedding the python interpreter in the external itself is still not implemented.

 Deployment Scenario  | `py` | `pyjs`
 :------------------- | :--: | :--------:
 Link to sys python   | 1    | 1
-Embed in package     | 0    | 0
+Embed in package     | 1    | 1
 Embed in external    | 0    | 0